tjhind/tiahs-news/README.md

    `cd tiahs-news`
    And then open the repo in your favourite code editor.

+2. Run `npm install` to install the dependencies you will need to run the app.

-2. Run `npm run dev` to run the app.
+3. Run `npm run dev` to run the app.
 This should connect to your local server and allow you to host the application.

 **Enjoy!
 Please feel free to share any feedback by raising an issue on github or sending me a message.**